zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/README.md

 https://github.com/zacw-243L/Roboto-Project-for-NYP-robotics-CCA/assets/58255472/8891ed82-aafc-4d91-a408-55f4f8501dbf

-a working romba that moves in random directions
+a working romba that moves in random directions<br>
+Cerdit to me fo the video